mihirrane/fetch-data-engineering-takehome-test/README.md

 7. Execute script main.py
    `python main.py`

+8. Open another command window

-8. The data will be written to postgres.
+9. The data will be written to postgres.
 To check, note the container id of postgres container, <br>
    `fetchdocker/data-takehome-postgres`

-9. Run command <br>
+10. Run command <br>
    `docker exec -it container_id bash`

-10. Login to postgres using command:<br>
+11. Login to postgres using command:<br>
    `psql -d postgres -U postgres -p 5432 -h localhost -W`

    Type password which is given in the provided document